-All 12- and 17- year-olds in the UK are now going to be offered one dose of Pfizer-BioNTech vaccine.
-However, by taking part in this study, your child will receive a second dose of a COVID-19 vaccine.
+All 16- and 17- year-olds are now going to be offered one dose of Pfizer-BioNTech vaccine.
+By taking part in this study, you will receive a second dose of a COVID-19 vaccine.
 It is expected that two doses of COVID-19 vaccine will provide better protection for young people against disease than a single dose.
-It is also possible that by receiving two doses your child is less likely to transmit COVID-19 to other people than if they received only one dose.
+It is also possible that by receiving two doses you are less likely to transmit COVID-19 to other people than if you receive only one dose.

 The results of this study may be used to guide future decisions about how best to vaccinate young people against COVID-19.
-By taking part in the study, your child will have contributed to this.
+By taking part in the study, you will have contributed to this.

-What should I do if I believe my child may have developed COVID-19 during the study?
+What should I do if I believe I may have developed COVID-19 during the study?

-The vaccinations your child would receive in this study do not guarantee protection from COVID-19.
+The vaccinations you would receive in this study do not guarantee protection from COVID-19.
 Participants in the study should continue to follow all current government advice on COVID-19.

-If your child is unwell then contact the NHS 111 service or phone 999.
+If you are unwell then contact the NHS 111 service or phone 999.

-If your child has a positive swab performed in the community or is diagnosed as having COVID-19 disease while in the study, then you must contact the study team on the contact details provided for you.
+If you have a positive swab performed in the community or are diagnosed as having COVID-19 disease while in the study then you must contact the study team on 02381204989 or uhs.covid19paedvaccinestudies@nhs.net.

-If your child is admitted to hospital during the study (for any reason), then you should inform the medical or nursing staff that they are taking part in this study.
+If you are admitted to hospital during the study (for any reason), then you should inform the medical or nursing staff that you are taking part in this study.
 We will provide a contact card for you to give to these staff.

-It is important that you understand that if your child becomes seriously unwell and needs to be admitted to hospital, the standard referral routes within the NHS will be used.
+It is important that you understand that if you become seriously unwell and need to be admitted to hospital, the standard referral routes within the NHS will be used.
 Participants will be treated the same way as the general population in this context of the COVID-19 pandemic.
 We are unable to offer extra medical support outside what is available within the NHS for the general public.

-If your child is diagnosed with COVID-19, they should not come to any scheduled visit until they have fully recovered.
-Similarly, they should not attend during any period of self-isolation or quarantine.
-If your child is unable to attend for any of these reasons, please telephone us.
-No-one who has current symptoms of COVID-19 or a recent positive test should accompany your child to study visits.
+If you have been diagnosed with COVID-19, or if you think you may have COVID-19, you should not come to any scheduled visit until you have fully recovered.
+Similarly, you should not attend during any period of self-isolation or quarantine.
+If you are unable to attend for any of these reasons, please telephone us.

-What if your child is eligible for routine immunisation against COVID-19, or becomes eligible whilst enrolled in the trial?
+What if I am eligible for routine immunisation against COVID-19, or become eligible whilst enrolled in the trial?

 Any adolescent who is currently eligible for two doses of COVID-19 vaccine should not take part in this study.
 (This applies to adolescents at high risk of COVID-19 disease, or those living with someone with a poorly functioning immune system).
-At present 12- to 17- year- olds in the UK are eligible to get a single dose of the Pfizer COVID-19 vaccine, and by taking part in this study they will receive this first dose, as well as a second dose of a vaccine (which is expected to improve protection against COVID-19 disease).
-However, it is important to note that participants in this study will not know which vaccine schedule they have received until after the D84 visit.
+At present, 16- to 17- year- olds in the UK are eligible to get a single dose of the Pfizer COVID-19 vaccine, and by taking part in this study they will receive this first dose, as well as a second dose of a vaccine (which is expected to improve protection against COVID-19 disease).
+However, it is important to note that participants in this trial will not know which vaccine schedule they have received until after the D84 visit.

 If the recommendation for routine immunisation changes, then we will seek advice from the study trial steering committee.
 They will consider what vaccines are required routinely and the immune responses observed in this study, before deciding about further immunisations in the study.
-Your child may not require additional vaccines.
+You may not require additional vaccines.

-Will we be compensated for taking part?
+Will I be compensated for taking part?